- Patient Information:

 - Do not change the dose of CUVPOSA unless your doctor tells you to.

 - You must measure the dose of CUVPOSA before giving it to your child.
-Use a special marked dose measuring cup (available at most pharmacies) to measure the right dose of CUVPOSA.
+Use a specially marked dose measuring cup (available at most pharmacies) to measure the right dose of CUVPOSA.

 - To help make sure that your child swallows the dose, you should use an oral syringe to give the child each dose of CUVPOSA, after you measure the dose needed with a dose measuring cup.
 Oral syringes are also available at most pharmacies.